publiclab/plots2/doc/CHECKINS.md

 "<em>Hey!
 Please see our weekly check-in \<here\>.
 Everyone is welcome to contribute and we encourage new users to get involved</em>."

 - Check-ins have a <em>theme</em>.
-Select any theme that interests you to guide the general flow of responces from the communtiy.
+Select any theme that interests you to guide the general flow of responses from the community.

 - Add anything else you'd like.